Restrictive Feeding Practices

 Especially if their child is a big eater or carries extra weight.

-These are restrictive feeding practices and I often refer to it as food restriction.
+This what I (and others) refer to as food restriction.
+It is also called restrictive feeding practices.
 Although it is well-intentioned, it may cause more problems for your child and your family down the road.

 No doubt, feeding kids is one of the greatest responsibilities you have, and perhaps one of your most repetitive, challenging, and mundane chores.